sarim705/Joblisting-Portal/README.md

 Firebase Setup
 Create a Firebase project and set up Firestore.

-Usage
+Run the following command to build the project for production: npm run build

-Start the development server:
+Run the following command to start the development server: npm start

-npm start
 Open http://localhost:3000 to view it in the browser.

 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.